run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/register-ticket-related.md

 5. To search for tickets related, it'll be necessary to select the filter "Display related" in , the search area in the main screen of the functionality.

 !!!
-Abstract "NOTE"
+Abstract "ATTENTION"

     The tickets related for not having own flow, it'll be automatically closed, as well as the closure of the ticket origin.

 !!!
-Abstract "NOTE"
+Abstract "ATTENTION"

     Regardless of whether the parent ticket is reopened or remains closed, its related tickets cannot be reopened, since they do not have their own flow.